-State Financial Aid
+State Financial Aid Satisfactory Academic Progress

 - Texas Tuition Equalization Grant (TEG) - meet institutional SAP requirements at the end of the first year; 2nd year and beyond, earn at least 24 semester hours and at least 75% of the semester credit hours attempted with a minimum 2.50 cumulative GPA each academic year.
-A student may not receive TEG for more than 5 years. - Texas B-on-Time Loan (BOT) - meet institutional SAP requirements at the end of the first year; 2nd year and beyond, earn at least 24 semester hours and at least 75% of the semester credit hours attempted with a minimum 2.50 cumulative GPA each academic year.
-A student may not receive BOT funds for more than 150 hours.
+A student may not receive TEG for more than 5 years.

-For all questions concerning the SAP policy, please contact the ETBU Financial Aid Office
+For all questions concerning the SAP policy, please contact the ETBU Financial Aid Office at 903-923-2138